Floor Crossing in the Constitution of the People’s Republic of Bangladesh: A Comparative Legal Perspective

 Authors

-1 Curtin University Malaysia
+1 Lecturer in Business Law, Faculty of Business, Curtin University Malaysia

 Abstract